Skip to main content

 Bench Book - 5.3.7 The Public Duty Doctrine

 There are exceptions to the public duty doctrine in the jurisdictions where it exists.
 In North Carolina, a promise by law enforcement to protect a specific person can give rise to a special duty that overrides the public duty doctrine.
 See, e.g., Braswell v.
 Braswell, 390 S.E.2d 752 (N.C.
 Ct.
 App.
 1990).
 Additionally, certain categories of people fall within a special relationship exception to the doctrine, such as police informants.
-In the probation context, a probation officer might be deemed to have a special relationship with the children who live in the residence approved by the officer if the offender assaults those children.
+In the probation context, a probation officer might be deemed to have a special relationship with the children who live in the residence approved by the officer if the supervised individual assaults those children.
 Blaylock v.
 N.C.
 Dep’t of Corr., Div. of Cmty.
 Corr., 685 S.E.2d 140 (N.C.
 Ct.
 App.
 2009).

 References